SIGN OUR PETITIONS

 3. There is immense intrinsic value in the preservation of coastal environments and historic sites for future generations.

 This parcel has been used by the public since the early 1900’s as natural open space, a Naval anti-aircraft training base during WWII, an elementary school during the 1960’s, and most recently as a park.
 Recent generations have used this property for walking, bird watching, biking, dog walking, and as a neighborhood adventureland for children.

-4. We have the following environmental concerns about this project.
+4. There are environmental concerns surrounding this project.

 DONATE TO RESIST DENSITY